GiGurra/flycd/README.md

 FlyCD v0.0.30 exiting normally, bye!
 ```

-## Current state
+## So what does it do?

+* It can operate as a manual CLI tool for deploying fly.io apps with a superset of fly.toml, such as:
+    * specifying a source git repo (+optional branch/tag/commit) to deploy the app from
+    * the target organisation to deploy to
+    * figures out if a deployment is actually warranted on a per-app basis, by configuration folder and app folder
+      checksum/app git hash with hashes saved to fly.io env for the app (using app env vars for this)
+    * Deploy many apps with one command.
+Point it to a directory containing multiple app.yaml and/or project.yaml files,
+      and flycd will traverse the tree structure, clone each app's/project's source repo and deploy each app in the
+      tree.
 * It can install itself to an existing fly.io environment and point to a config repo
     * It listens and acts on both config repo and app repo webhooks
     * Config repos can point to app repos, or to other config repos, or a mix of both
-* It can also operate as a manual CLI tool for deploying fly.io apps with a superset of fly.toml, such as:
-    * specifying a source git repo (+optional branch/tag/commit) to deploy the app from
-    * the target organisation to deploy to
-    * figures out if a deployment is actually warranted, by configuration folder and app folder checksum/app git hash
-      with hashes saved to fly.io env for the app (using app env vars for this)
-* It can deploy many apps with one command.
-Point FlyCD to a directory structure/hierarchy containing multiple
-  app.yaml and/or project.yaml files, and flycd will traverse the tree structure, clone each app's/project's
-  source repo and deploy each app in the tree.

 ### Where it needs improvement